06 December 2007

 Britain is no longer a free society

-Britain is now a society, which has departed from any normal concept of civil liberties and personal freedom.
-While people can be held by police for a month (and soon longer it would seem) without being subject to any charge, they may also be sent to prison and suffer other deprivations of liberty for what amounts to ‘thought crimes.’
+Britain is now a society, which has departed from any normal understanding of civil liberties and personal freedom.
+People can be held by police for a month (and soon longer it would seem) without being subject to any charge.
+They may also be sent to prison and suffer other deprivations of liberty for what amounts to ‘thought crimes.’

 Last month, for instance, a twenty-three year old woman, Samina Malik, received a nine month suspended prison sentence plus a community service order for writing jihad poetry on a cash till receipt and for having visited jihad websites.
 This was even though the jury found no intention on her part to aid or commit terrorist offences.